RemedyData/Dahel_World_Football_Analysis_Internship/README.md

 ## Analysis

-Summary of the insights gained into the chess Game performance:
+Summary of the insights gained into the world football performance:

 - Egypt excels with the highest away team wins at 8 points, while a closely competitive group including Argentina, Angola, Botswana, Cameroon, Colombia, Guinea, Ivory Coast,